urho3d/urho3d/Readme.txt

   development libraries.

-- For Raspberry Pi, the following development packages need to be installed: libraspberrypi0, libraspberrypi-dev, libasound2-dev on Raspbian;
+- For Raspberry Pi, the following development packages need to be installed: libraspberrypi0, libraspberrypi-dev, libasound2-dev, libudev-dev on Raspbian;
-  raspberrypi-vc-libs, raspberrypi-vc-libs-devel, alsa-lib-devel on Pidora.
+  raspberrypi-vc-libs, raspberrypi-vc-libs-devel, alsa-lib-devel, systemd-devel on Pidora.
 The first two packages which contain the Broadcom VideoCore IV libraries and development headers should normally come preinstalled.

 - For Mac OS X, the Xcode developer tools package should include everything necessary.